Scavo1225/mlb-at-bat-predictor/README.md

 💵 Intended to provide better bettor insights for the casual sports gamblers

-🎯 Initial interation had 79% precision when predicting batter success
+🎯 Initial iteration had 79% precision when predicting batter success

-🚧 Currently in optimization phase to improve user experience
+🚧 Currently in the optimization phase to improve user experience